 In addition, the Capital Programme will be funded from external capital grants, capital receipts, prudential borrowing, revenue budgets and/or reserves.
 The majority of new schemes are funded from capital grants received from central government departments.
 The largest capital grants are from the Department for Transport and the Department of Education, and this is reflected in the balance of the programme.
 Capital receipts can only be used to fund capital expenditure, which in turn reduces the future revenue impact of borrowing, or to repay debt.
 The future annual revenue cost of prudential borrowing can be significant (approximately 10% of the amount borrowed) and these costs are reflected in the revenue budgets presented in this report.
-A separate report to Policy and Resources Committee, elsewhere on this agenda, sets out the detail of the Capital Strategy, the 2015-18 programme and funding plans.
+A separate report, elsewhere on this agenda, sets out the detail of the Capital Strategy, the 2015-18 programme and funding plans.

-- 2.13 Our financial planning assumptions for future years take account of the latest monitoring position for 2014-15, as reported to Policy & Resources Committee elsewhere on this agenda. - 2.14 The financial planning context is set out in the Medium Term Financial Strategy 2015-18 report to Policy & Resources Committee elsewhere on this agenda. - 2.15 The report on the Robustness of Estimates 2015-18 sets out the Executive Director of Finance's (Section 151 Officer) report on the robustness of the estimates made for the purposes of the calculation of the precept and therefore in agreeing the County Council's budget.
+- 2.13 Our financial planning assumptions for future years take account of the latest monitoring position for 2014-15, as reported to Policy & Resources Committee 26 January 2015. - 2.14 The financial planning context is set out in the Medium Term Financial Strategy 2015-18 report elsewhere on this agenda. - 2.15 The report on the Robustness of Estimates 2015-18 sets out the Executive Director of Finance's (Section 151 Officer) report on the robustness of the estimates made for the purposes of the calculation of the precept and therefore in agreeing the County Council's budget.
 The factors and budget assumptions used in developing the 2015-18 budget estimates are set out in that report.
-The level of reserves has been analysed in terms of risk and is reported separately to Policy & Resources Committee elsewhere on this agenda.
+The level of reserves has been analysed in terms of risk and is reported separately elsewhere on this agenda.
 The recommended level of general balances is £19.2m for 2015-16 and the Medium Term Financial Strategy 2015-18 assumes that general balances will remain at or above this level.